A Dermatologist’s Skincare Routine

 As a Reno dermatologist specializing in anti-aging, I am often asked what I do for my own skin and what products I use myself.
 I am going to walk you through my personal skincare routine in this blog post.

-I am a strong believer in doing the right things for your skin over many years to keep it looking youthful, rather then trying to play catch up once the damage has been done.
-Over the course of an 80 or 90-year life expectancy there are many things we can do to improve the look of our skin and keep it looking fresh.
-I believe in maintenance for a lifetime with my skin care routine.
+I am a strong believer in doing the right things for your skin over many years to keep it looking youthful, rather than trying to play catch up once the damage has been done.
+Over the course of an 80 or 90-year life expectancy, there are many things we can do to improve the look of our skin and keep it looking fresh.
+I believe in maintenance for a lifetime with my skincare routine.

 Dr. Jennifer Janiga’s Anti Aging Skincare Routine:

 I apply a good moisturizer every night to help keep the skin hydrated, and I use a gentle cleanser morning and night that does not strip the oils from my skin but does remove my make up

 First and foremost, I apply a sunscreen with a physical blocker called titanium dioxide with an SPF of 46 every day before I leave the house.
 I wear my sunscreen even if I will be spending most of my day indoors because there is some data to suggest that fluorescent lighting can darken things like sunspots and melasma.

 I am a firm believer in physical blocking sunscreens at least as a partial ingredient.
 The physical blockers are titanium dioxide and zinc oxide.
 If you turn over your sunscreen bottle and look at the ingredients your sunscreen should have at least 5% of one of these two ingredients.